-George Nichopoulos “Dr. Nick” best known as
+George Nichopoulos “Dr. Nick” Elvis Presley’s physician

 Elvis Presley’s controversial personal physician, George Constantine Nichopoulos, MD, died February 24 in Memphis, Tennessee.
 He was 88.
 The cause of death was not disclosed.
 Dr Nichopoulos, commonly known as Dr Nick treated Presley for 10 years and later accused of contributing to the singer’s death by overprescribing powerful prescription medication.
 Elvis Presleys personal physician Dr Nick has decided to set the records straight by revealing the true cause of Elvis’ death Was it cardiac arrhythmia or chronic constipation?
 1980 In Memphis, Dr. George Nichopoulous was indicted on 14 counts of over-prescription of drugs.
 The doctor had prescribed to Elvis Presley, Jerry Lee Lewis and nine others.
 Elvis Presleys personal physician has decided to set the records straight by revealing the true cause of the death.
 Was it cardiac arrhythmia was originally claimed or chronic constipation?